 In an emergency situation in patients receiving VIVITROL, suggestions for pain management include regional analgesia or use of non-opioid analgesics.

-- The opioid therapy must be provided by individuals specifically trained in the use of anesthetic drugs and management of the respiratory effects of potent opioids, specifically the establishment and maintenance of a patent airway and assisted ventilation
+If opioid therapy is required as part of anesthesia or analgesia, patients should be continuously monitored in an anesthesia care setting by persons not involved in the conduct of the surgical or diagnostic procedure.
+The opioid therapy must be provided by individuals specifically trained in the use of anesthetic drugs and the management of the respiratory effects of potent opioids, specifically the establishment and maintenance of a patent airway and assisted ventilation.

 See Prescribing Information.
 Review Medication Guide with your patients.